docker-library/official-images/README.md

 **you should not expect the image to be rebuilt.** Create a new tag and submit a pull request instead.

-Optionally, if `<dockerfile-dir>`, stackbrew will look for the `Dockerfile` inside the specified subdirectory instead of at the root.
+Optionally, if `<dockerfile-dir>` is present, stackbrew will look for the `Dockerfile` inside the specified subdirectory instead of at the root.

 ## Contributing to the standard library